New Year's Revolution (2007): Aftermath

 The feud between John Cena and Umaga continued on Raw the next night, where Umaga assaulted Cena after his match with The Great Khali and also interfered in Cena's match with Jonathan Coachman two weeks later.
 Due to the Umaga assault, Cena injured his spleen, which was portrayed as real in their storyline.
-At Royal Rumble, a Last Man Standing match, a match where the only way to win is to beat up your opponent so much they can not get to their feet before the referee counts to ten was scheduled for the WWE Championship between Cena and Umaga.
+At the Royal Rumble, a Last Man Standing match was scheduled for the WWE Championship between Cena and Umaga.
 Cena won the match and retained his title, ending their rivalry.

 It was announced that Triple H was injured with a ruptured quadriceps tendon and he did not compete on WWE television for over seven months.
 Shawn Michaels however, continued his feud with Rated-RKO by teaming up with Cena and defeating them for their World Tag Team Championship on the post-Royal Rumble episode of Raw.
 The feud ended shortly afterwards as Rated-RKO disbanded after their own rivalry began.
 A Triple Threat match, a standard match involving three wrestlers was made between Edge, Orton, and Michaels.
 Michaels won the match to become the number one contender to the WWE Championship at WrestleMania 23.
 Michaels then feuded with Cena, which would end at Backlash, when Cena defeated Edge, Orton and Michaels in a Fatal Four Way match, a standard wrestling match involving four wrestlers to retain his WWE Championship.

 Jeff Hardy and Johnny Nitro continued to feud as members of The Hardys and MNM respectively, until their rematch at the Royal Rumble, where the Hardys were victorious.
 The feud then began to fade, as Joey Mercury was released from his contract, and The Hardys began to establish their single careers, participating in the Money in the Bank ladder match at WrestleMania 23.